lace-wing/lacy-ubc-math-project/manuals/getting-started.typ

 Fortunately, you don't have to remember all the details. #link("https://typst.app")[Typst web app] can handle the initialization for you.

-In the project dashboard, next to "Empty document", click on "Start from a template", search and select "ubc-math-group-project", enter your own project name, create, that easy!
+In the project dashboard, next to "Empty document", click on "Start from a template", search and select "lacy-ubc-math-project", enter your own project name, create, that easy!

 In the project just initialized, you will see 2 files: `common.typ` and `project1.typ`.